 [Regulation 38A inserted in Gazette 4 Jul 1997 p.
 3530.]

 38BA.
-Certain vessels may be restricted to specified areas
+Restricting use of certain vessels to specified areas

 (1) The Authority may, by notice published in the Gazette, define and set aside any area of the waters of the Island as an area in which vessels of a specified class may be used.